Hi, I’m Ninna Makrinov and my preferred pronouns are she/her. I’m a psychologist. And, yes I am fat. I am The Fat Psychologist.

 I share stories, many from my own life.
 In doing this, I balance openness with confidentiality.
 I am careful in navigating the boundaries between confidentiality, attributing the contributions of others, and keeping secrets when a story is not fully my own.
 If in doubt, I will err in the side of caution.
 If I have not done this appropriately with your own story, please contact me directly so I can correct my mistake.
 This might include, for example a request that I attribute your story when I shared it using a pseudonym.

 Drawings by Patrisha Boncales.
+I think she is amazing... don't you?

-Website hosted on Hostinger and created with their website editor.
+My website is hosted on Hostinger and created with their website editor.
 Join using this link for a 20% discount!